Work-site and work-element: definitions

 Carlo Scoccianti | Interventions

-In numerous cases, my works involve specific areas of access and use by the public, routes and viewing points.
-It is within these paths that the project sometimes leads to the definition of specific 'spatial situations' where some Elements are positioned to catch the attention of the public and construct their capacity for perception.
-The Elements can be considered mediators, capable of proposing or evoking (never by force) a particular interpretation of Site; one which is deliberately suggested, and leaves open new dimensions of reflection.
+In many cases, my interventions include precise areas for access and use by the public, paths and observation points.
+Within these paths, the project sometimes leads to the definition of specific “spatial situations”, where some elements are positioned to capture the attention of the public and structure its ability to perceive.
+The elements can be considered mediators, capable of proposing or evoking (but never forcing) a particular way of interpreting the site.
+This interpretation is a deliberately suggested key to understanding my works, but it also leaves open new avenues for free reflection.

-The Elements can also be considered separate works within a more general and complex work (the site), in any case, the idea of the project is always a unicum.
-The definition of the overall area and all its aesthetic and ecological aspects, forms part of a personal creative process that finds resolution in a unique intervention.
-Both the Work-Site –designed to 'dialogue' (interact) with the user not just man but other species as well– and the Work-Element –beyond their pivotal role that determines the medium between the artist and the observer– are projected with the specific intent to create a positive and "active" interaction with the surrounding ecosystem.
-The Elements in fact, similarly to the Site that contains them, from an ecological standpoint always act independently of man's presence, both day and night throughout all seasons.
-This double significance both in the Work-Site and, where present, the Work-Element , is a fundamental feature of all my work".
+The elements can also be considered separate works within a more general and complex project (the site).
+In any case, the design concept is always unique.
+The definition of the entire area in all its aesthetic and ecological aspects, like that of each element, is part of the same personal creative process, which is therefore reflected in a unique and all-encompassing intervention.
+In the same way that the work-sites are designed to “dialogue” (interact) with the users (not just humans but also other species), the work-elements are likewise conceived with the specific intent of creating a positive and “active” interaction with the surrounding ecosystem, while performing a pivotal role as intermediaries between the artist and the observer.
+In fact, from an ecological standpoint, the elements, just like the entire site that contains them, are always carrying out their function day and night and throughout the seasons, regardless of the human observer’s presence.
+This double significance of both the work-site and, where present, the work-elements is the fundamental feature of all my artworks.

 Carlo Scoccianti